← Back to Blog

 Top Tips for Finding Cheap Flights

-• Book early for peak periods: For summer, Christmas, and half-terms, book three to six months ahead.
+• Book early for peak periods: Summer, Christmas and half-terms -- book three to six months out.

-Use our holiday budget planner to calculate the total cost of your trip, including flights, accommodation, food, and activities.
+Use our holiday budget planner to work out the full cost of your trip -- flights, accommodation, food, activities, the lot.